This article was updated Aug. 1, 2019

 Programmatic advertising revolutionizes the traditional media-buying model for B2B companies, creating lasting changes in how they approach leads.

 In the consumer-facing world, a majority of digital media buys already occur over programmatic platforms. eMarketer estimates that 70% of all digital media buys in the U.K. occur programmatically.

 B2B companies lag behind in this category — just 19% spend over half of their media budget on programmatic buys.
 There are many reasons behind this slower uptake, but advancing technology and marketer upskilling could soon close the gap.
-As a result, 69% of B2B marketers indicated that they plan to increase programmatic spending this year.
+As a result, 69% of B2B marketing professionals indicated that they plan to increase programmatic spending this year.
 Of those, 22% claim they plan on increasing their programmatic media budget by more than 25%.
 Just 3% stated that they plan to spend less.

 As spending and stakeholder interest for programmatic in the B2B world increases, a number of significant changes and trends within industry practices have developed.